The Point of Care: how one leader took a health service from ordinary to extraordinary

-Available in paperback and e-book: order details below.
+Available in paperback, e-book - and now audiobook!
+Order details below.

 Carol Mathewson has a problem.
 Lots of them, in fact.
 As the new CEO of Kinsley Valley Health Service, she’s taken over the helm of an organisation that ranks last in the state for both consumer and staff satisfaction.
 She loves a challenge—but having just six months to get those results out of the basement is more of a challenge than she bargained for.
 Her Executive Team is divided, many staff are resistant to change and there are players inside and outside of the organisation willing her to fail.
-Read an excerpt below.
+Read an excerpt - and listen to the audiobook version of the Prologue - below.

 In The Point of Care, I take care and service improvement from the dry and technical topic it can be and embed it in the story of a CEO trying to make a difference against the odds and against time.
 This is a story that anyone in health and human services can relate to, and can help get the key players in your organisation about what a quality system is and what it can do for your consumers, your staff - and you!

 And it's not just a story; all throughout are my best tools, tips and models for creating consistently great care in your service including: leadership, change, planning for great care, implementation and improvement; and the human side of change is also tackled via staff engagement and cultivating the right mindset and culture for the best results.